smartiniOnGitHub/fastify-webhook/README.md

 // example without specifying options, returning a default webhook mapped to '/webhook' that only acknowledge the POST request fastify.register(require('fastify-webhook'))
 // or
-// example with custom webhook url and handler
+// example with custom webhook url and handler, and secret key
-// fastify.register(require('fastify-webhook'), {'url': '/custom-webhook', 'handler': myWebhookHandler})
+// fastify.register(require('fastify-webhook'), {'url': '/custom-webhook', 'handler': myWebhookHandler, 'secretKey': 'secret key'})
 // or
 // TODO: future use ...
 // example with multiple webhook mappings (URL and handler)